The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Before undertaking work on preparing dividend documentation for a client, it is vital to ensure that any actions are in accordance with the requirements of any necessary professional body and that the services are covered within the terms of engagement as well as by professional indemnity insurance.

-The payment of a dividend is governed by a company's Articles of Association.
-Unless otherwise stated, this will be in accordance with paras 102–108 of Schedule 1 to the Companies (Tables A to F) Regulations, SI 1985/805 (subscription sensitive).
+The payment of a dividend is governed by a company’s Articles of Association.
+Unless otherwise stated, this will be in accordance with Companies (Tables A to F) Regulations, SI 1985/805, Sch, paras 102–108.

 There are essentially two types of dividend:

-The procedure for payment of an interim dividend is:
+The procedure for payment of an interim dividend is as follows:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.